-You can also choose to use a guidebook to give detailed directions and insights into the best places to start.
+You can also choose to use a guidebook to give detailed directions and insights into the best places to start on the road to Hana.
 However, keep in mind that guides may not be up-to-date.
 As many tourists get the scoop on the local spots, the crowds have forced some of the hidden gems to be fenced off and guarded against visitors.

 Tip #3: Pick What You Want to See Ahead of Time

-If you decide not to use the bus tour route, you need to prioritize exactly what you want to see.
+If you decide not to use the bus tour route, you need to prioritize exactly what you want to see on the road to Hana.
 With all of the breathtaking views, it's not possible to see it all.
 Internet access is also cut off for most of the drive, so searching along the way isn't a good option.
 Plus, reading in the car might make you nauseous!

 Some great choices along the way include:

 Also, don't plan to do anything else the same day as Hana Highway.
 It is a day packed full of activities.
 In fact, many families with children stated that they needed a day or two to recover afterward and had to cancel plans.

 Many people expect it to be a small road trip.
 However, give yourself time to enjoy the Road to Hana by clearing your schedule.

 Much of Hana's charm is in its quiet, secluded nature.
 However, that also means that there are not many food stops or supplies along the way.
 While there are some delicious roadside stands along the Hana road to grab a quick bite (see our recommendations below!) it's a good idea to pack some water and snacks since some of the stands may be closed, and many are cash-only.

 Bring some substantial food along for the journey to keep you from getting hungry.
 That way, you can enjoy the fruit stands but still have something to keep everyone happy.